 American Global Security’s Approach to Cold Stress

-At American Global Security, the safety and well-being of our personnel are of paramount importance.
+At American Global Security, our personnel’s safety and well-being are paramount.
 Recognizing the potential risks associated with cold stress, we have implemented comprehensive strategies to manage and mitigate these risks.
-Our approach includes moderating work schedules to allow our workers to take breaks and warm up, thereby reducing the impact of cold stress.
+Our approach includes moderating work schedules to allow workers to take breaks and warm up, thereby reducing the impact of cold stress.
 We also emphasize the importance of dressing properly for the cold, including wearing layers to trap heat and using water-resistant gear to stay dry.

 Furthermore, we monitor the physical condition of our workers, especially those new to working in the cold or returning after some time away.
-This vigilance helps us to quickly identify any signs of cold stress and take immediate action.
+This vigilance helps us quickly identify signs of cold stress and immediately act.
 We also provide warm, sweet beverages to our workers, which can help to maintain body temperature.

 Through these measures, American Global Security ensures that our security professionals are well-equipped to handle the challenges of cold stress, thereby maintaining the high standards of service that our clients have come to expect from us.